donsalvadori/daily-catch/README.md

 # daily-catch

-A SPA React app that mimicks inventory control for a fishing company.
+A SPA React app that mimics inventory control for a fishing company.
 Featuring idiomatic up-to-date React programming and ES6 javascript syntax.
-A few neat tricks like two way data binding, SSAuth with github, facebook, and twitter, persistance, and some CSS3 animations.
+A few neat tricks like two way data binding, SSAuth with github, facebook, and twitter, persistence, and some CSS3 animations.

 #Demo